How to make an impact as new CPO

 The aim is to ensure key business stakeholders have a single point of contact when they need procurement’s help.
 If procurement is seen as a user-friendly function, then it’s more likely stakeholders will want to interact.

 It’s a good idea to talk to the wider business to establish how procurement is currently perceived.
-If the perception is favorable, the emphasis can be on understanding current and future plans.
+If the perception is favourable, the emphasis can be on understanding current and future plans.
 If less positive, then the focus should be on aligning expectations.

 Key to a CPO repositioning procurement during these early days is one-to-one meetings with all executive stakeholders.
 Even if some of the meetings are short, they serve as vital PR for yourself and your function and mean you are more likely to find a meaningful project early on to get involved in, which can create momentum.
 Taking this a step further, it is good practice for the CPO – or relevant members of the team – to attend functional leadership team meetings to identify future plans and communicate how procurement might be able to assist.